masikol/preprocess16S/README.md

 ## Plotting

-You will need to install **matplotlib** and **numpy** if you want to use this feature.
+You will need to install **matplotlib** and **numpy** Python packages if you want to create a plot.
 These packages can be installed via `pip` or `conda` (e.g. `pip3 install numpy`).

-As it has been mentioned above, if `-q` (`--quality-plot`) option is specified, a quality graph will be plotted.

-It is a graph representing distribution of reads by their average quality.
+It is a plot representing distribution of average read quality.

-Distribution is shown for positive result reads only (e.i. for those from 16S rDNA or for successfully merged reads if you merge them).
+Plotting is final step of script's work.
+Whilst plotting, script ignores cross-talks and unmerged reads.